 Meet the Alumni Leading Education in Their States

 Eight alumni are currently serving as state education commissioners, secretaries, and superintendents, pursuing positive outcomes for students at the school-system level.

-School-system leaders have the potential to make a broad impact across an entire network of schools.
+School system leaders have the potential to make a broad impact across an entire network of schools.
 And an increasing number of Teach For America alumni have stepped up to lead in these roles, as state education commissioners, state education secretaries, and state superintendents—the highest school-system leadership positions in state government.
-With the recent appointment of a new state education chief in Tennessee, an unprecedented six alumni are currently serving in these highly influential roles.
-A total of eight alumni have served to date, including former Tennessee State Education Commissioner Kevin Huffman (Houston ‘92) and Chris Ruszkowski (New Mexico ‘03), the former New Mexico Education Secretary.
+With the recent appointment of new state education chiefs in Rhode Island and Tennessee, an unprecedented seven alumni are currently serving in these highly influential roles.
+A total of nine alumni have served to date, including former Tennessee State Education Commissioner Kevin Huffman (Houston ’92) and Chris Ruszkowsi (New Mexico ’03), the former New Mexico Education Secretary.

 The education commissioner is accountable for the state’s entire K-12 public school system (district and charter).
 They help implement the governor’s vision for education and are responsible for overseeing big projects like state testing and school report cards—the rating system for individual public schools within a state), and the creation and implementation of state-level plans for how state school systems will meet requirements for federal programs, such as the Every Student Succeeds Act.